A person who has Alzheimer's might not remember when he or she last ate — or why it's important to eat. To ease the challenges that eating might pose:

 - Use white dishes.
 Plain white dishes can make it easier for your loved one to distinguish the food from the plate.
 Similarly, use place mats of a contrasting color to help your loved one distinguish the plate from the table.
 Stick with solid colors, though.
 Patterned plates, bowls and linens might be confusing.

 - Offer foods 1 at a time.
 If your loved one is overwhelmed by an entire plateful of food, place just one type of food at a time on the plate.
 You could also offer several small meals throughout the day, rather than three larger ones.

 - Cut food into bite-sized portions.
 Finger foods are even easier — but avoid foods that can be tough to chew and swallow, such as nuts, popcorn and raw carrots.

 - Limit distractions.
-Turn off the television, radio and telephone ringer.
-Put your cellphone or pager on vibrate.
+Turn off the TV, radio and telephone ringer.
+Put your cellphone on vibrate.
 You might also clear the table of any unnecessary items.

 As Alzheimer's progresses, problems with incontinence often surface.
 To help your loved one maintain a sense of dignity despite the loss of control:

 - Make the bathroom easy to find.
 Post a sign on the bathroom door that says "Toilet," or post a picture of a toilet.
 At night, use night lights to help your loved one find the way to the bathroom.

 - Be alert for signs.
 Restlessness or tugging on clothing might signal the need to use the toilet.
 Be aware that your loved one might use a trigger phrase or words that might have nothing to do with going to the bathroom.